-November 29, 2023 SCHOOL BASED CHILD HEALTH SERVICES Section 2803 Page 27
+SCHOOL BASED CHILD HEALTH SERVICES Section 2803 Page 24

-MTL 18/23
+DRAFT CL

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 2803

 MEDICAID SERVICES MANUAL Subject: POLICY

-- 2. Individual Therapy provided to a student in order to correct or improve delays and/or disabilities associated with speech, language, hearing, or communication. - 3.
-Group Therapy provided to one student, but less than seven, simultaneously in order to correct or improve delays and/or disabilities associated with speech, language, hearing, or communication. - 4.
+- Speech and Language evaluation and diagnosis of delays and/or disabilities including, but not limited to, voice, communication, fluency, articulation, or language development.
+Audiological evaluation and diagnosis to determine the presence and extent of hearing impairments that affect the student's educational performance.
+Audiological evaluations include complete hearing and/or hearing aid evaluation, hearing aid fittings or reevaluations, and audiograms. - 2.
+Individual Therapy provided to a student in order to correct or ameliorate delays and/or disabilities associated with speech, language, hearing, or communication. - 3.
+Group Therapy provided to one student, but less than seven, simultaneously in order to correct or ameliorate delays and/or disabilities associated with speech, language, hearing, or communication. - 4.
 Medical Team Conference participation time for the development of medical related services in the POC.
 Payment is excluded for participation time of POC development for educational processes and goals.